Fuel tank fittings and connections

 It must be:

-• Supported so it can’t come loose
+- Supported so it can’t come loose

-• Positioned in the secondary containment
+- Positioned in the secondary containment

-• Fitted with a valve that automatically closes when out of use
+- Fitted with a valve that automatically closes when out of use

-• Fitted with a bracket along the length of the gauge to fix the tube to the tank to avoid it being knocked over
+- Fitted with a bracket along the length of the gauge to fix the tube to the tank to avoid it being knocked over

 Dipping

 You can also gauge a tank using drip rods made from non-sparking alloys that are earthed.
-Please note: you must only use the rod in the tank it’s designed to ensure accurate readings.
+Please note: you must only use the rod in the tank; it’s designed to ensure accurate readings.

 At Nationwide Fuels, we offer a tank telemetry system to avoid manually dipping tanks.
-Through sensors that are fitted to your tank, it tells you how much fuel each of your sites have left and how many days this volume will supply.
+Through sensors that are fitted to your tank, it tells you how much fuel each of your sites has left and how many days this volume will supply.